Statically-Sized Storage Types

 is nil

-has a value or not, then it is possible that the state read operation will panic.
+has a value or not, then it is possible that the state read operation will fail causing a

-It is also possible to update a state
+It is also possible to update a variable to nil

 using the "next state" operator: